NVIDIA/aistore/docs/python_sdk.md

 **Returns**:

-  The job status including id, finish time, and error info.
+- `JobStatus` - The job status including id, finish time, and error info

 **Raises**:

+- `ValueError` - If the job does not have an assigned ID
 - `requests.RequestException` - "There was an ambiguous exception that occurred while handling..."
 - `requests.ConnectionError` - Connection error
 - `requests.ConnectionTimeout` - Timed out connecting to AIStore